priyanshisharma01/TransparentTax/README.md

 3. Check the terminal or console output for any error messages, and try to identify the cause of the issue.
 If you encounter any difficulties, consider seeking help from the project's community or support channels.

-We appreciate your interest in our project and hope that Track My Tax proves to be a valuable tool in promoting financial transparency in government operations.
+We appreciate your interest in our project and hope that TransparentTax proves to be a valuable tool in promoting financial transparency in government operations.
 Should you have any questions or feedback, please feel free to reach out to us.
 Happy tracking!

 *[Please note that the above content is a sample README file for illustrative purposes.
 You may need to modify it based on your actual project details and requirements.]*